Nazeer Akbarabadi: Death and legacy

 Nazeer Akbarabadi died in 1830 AD, at age 95.

 Though the era of modern nazm credits Altaf Hussain Hali and Muhammad Husain Azad, Nazeer could arguably be considered "Father of Urdu Nazm" because he preceded them.

 Sample poem

 Qualities of his poetry

 His poetry has many qualities among them only some are discussed below.

 Natural poetry

 Nazeer was the one who laid the foundation of natural poetry which was later continued by Altaf Hussain Hali and Muhammad Husain Azad.
 The best thing in his poetry is that he never used the hard poetic language and he always tried to give the concepts of ethics and social values.

-His poem was named "Aadmi Nama" was mistakenly published "Army Nama" in Pakistan.
-Similarly all his words "Aadmi" were replaced by "Army" which become controversial by mistake, it was taken farce on large scale."

 In popular culture

 In 1954, Habib Tanvir, wrote and directed his first significant play Agra Bazar, based on the works and times of Nazir Akbarabadi.
 It used local residents and folk artist from Okhla village in Delhi and students of Jamia Millia Islamia as actors, a play not staged in a confined space, rather a bazaar, a marketplace.